 ‘The Enlightenment’ refers in broad terms to a philosophy that emerged in northern Europe in the late seventeenth and early eighteenth century.
 Its defining characteristics include a belief in reason, personal liberty, and the search for knowledge through scientific method and rational observation.
 It was and is a philosophy sceptical of political, social and religious diktat expressed, for example, by absolute monarchy, hereditary aristocracy, and the unwillingness of established religious authorities to face questions, a criticism levelled at the Catholic Church in particular.
-Enlightenment values embrace religious toleration, constitutional government civic responsibility, meritocracy, and the promotion of the societal and civic benefits that flow from courtesy, charity, education and self-improvement.
+Enlightenment values embrace religious toleration, constitutional government, civic responsibility, meritocracy, and the promotion of the societal and personal advantages that flow from courtesy, charity, education and self-improvement.

-The Grand Lodge of England adopted and promoted these value, a process that began visibly with the publication of the 1723 Constitutions with its reworked Charges and Regulations, and adoption of a reformulated Masonic Ritual.
+The Grand Lodge of England adopted and promoted these values, a process that began visibly with the publication of the 1723 Constitutions with its reworked Charges and Regulations, and adoption of a reformulated Masonic Ritual.

 The 1723 Charges, Regulations and Ritual lie at the heart of Modern Freemasonry.
-And the intellectual and philosophical ideas expounded in the eighteenth century embedded key Enlightenment principles within the Craft.
+And the intellectual and philosophical ideas expounded in the eighteenth century embedded Enlightenment principles within the Craft.

 The Wren Library at Trinity College, Cambridge, pictured above, was designed by Christopher Wren in 1676 and completed in 1695; it holds Isaac Newton’s notebooks and his annotated copy of Principia Mathematica.